WebAhead/workshop-notes/README.md

-# workshop-notes
+# Workshop Notes

-Workshop notes from SGC
+This repository contains all the SGC notes from different cohorts.